hrw/arm-socs-table/.github/ISSUE_TEMPLATE/new-arm-soc.md

 Vendor name:
 SoC name:
 URL to product page:
+Kernel version (if known):

 **Paste `/proc/cpuinfo` content**
+Please do not submit random dumps from the Internet.
 ```
 (here goes the file)
 ```

 **Additional context**
-Add any other information you want.
+Add any other information you feel as relevant.